stucq/dotfiles/README.md

 ### misc

+- [ ] put polybar modules into their own files
+- [ ] hide spotify module when not playing
 - [ ] redo polybar/scripts/spotify.py
-- [ ] put polybar modules into their own files
+- [ ] xdg file association for archives